-A product dev lifecycle is typically used when a startup or company is developing new products (or upgrading them), for example, IoT devices that are innovative and have not been seen before in the market (see IoT examples in daily life).
+A product dev lifecycle is typically used when a startup or company is developing new products (or upgrading them), for example, IoT products that are innovative and have not been seen before in the market (see IoT examples in daily life).

 Source: Minnesota pollution control agency